Why are some AR-15 lower receivers $45 and some $200?

 2A Arms Balios

-I first came to recognize it on the first place guy’s rifle in local competitions.
+I first came to recognize this on the first place guy’s rifle in local competitions.

 It is one of the more expensive lowers, but it is jam-packed with options.